The United States economy is completely built on a thought abstraction, through fiat currency.

 Our whole economy could be built around this thought of abstraction that we know can deteriorate very, very quickly.
 Look at a chart of past hyperinflations.

 These are great examples.
-When the group of individuals using the currency, lost belief, the currency had value.
+When the group of individuals using the currency lost belief, the currency lost value.

 It always goes back to that famous quote from Voltaire:

 All Fiat currency eventually goes to its intrinsic value, and that is zero.

 How does this directly apply to the United States?